 Regulation of electrical potential across body cell membranes, so as to allow nutrients to pass back and forth amongst body cells[ii]

-Therefore, an Epsom salt bath is highly relaxing!
-I ensure I soak in this type of bath on a few different occasions:
+Therefore, an Epsom salt bath is highly relaxing! ensure I soak in this type of bath on a few different occasions in particular:

 On any evening where I’ve had an intense day and would benefit from the heat and relaxation, so as to relax both my body and mind and induce a more restful sleep!